utsav0/daily-dev-tips/src/pages/posts/9-google-analytics-privacy-focussed-alternatives.md

 I was a big user of Google Analytics because it works and it's easy, but I knew it wasn't right.
 And I was getting more and more annoyed by the fact that Google was benefiting so much from the data of people I was trying to help.

-It was not worth having such a useless vanity metric on Google when there are so many great and privacy-focused alternatives.
+It was not worth having such a useless vanity metric on Google when there are many great and privacy-focused alternatives.

-In this article, I'll go over some alternatives you can use instead of Google Analytics.
+In this article, I'll review alternatives you can use instead of Google Analytics.

 ## No more analytics

 You could opt to have no more analytics if you are not using it.
-This would even help speed up your website as you don't need to load any of the tracking scripts.
+This would even help speed up your website as you don't need to load any tracking scripts.

-However, many of us like to do analytics on which pages perform well and how people are using our website.
+However, many of us like analytics on which pages perform well and how people use our website.

 ## Wide Angle Analytics